 Ena, the EEG-Bike

-We thank the participants, reviewers and colleagues who have all helped improve the work.
-The Exertion Games Lab appreciates and acknowledges the support of the School of Design at RMIT University.
+We thank the participants, reviewers and colleagues who have helped.
+The Exertion Games Lab appreciates the support of the School of Design at RMIT University.